|NUR-613||Nursing Leadership and Communication||3|

 10. Evidence of active membership on CV in at least one professional organization.

-11. Favorable review with a panel of D'Youville College nursing faculty members.
+11. Favorable review with a panel of D'Youville University nursing faculty members.

 12. Three letters of reference; the faculty prefer that one come from a college-level professor if possible and at least one from an employer or colleague with an advanced or terminal degree, focusing on the applicant's potential for success in the doctoral program.